Could this turn out to be a pivotal weekend for Chelsea in the race for the 2017 Premier League title?

 The 2017 Premier League title is now there for the taking for Chelsea

-The significance of this week’s results are hard to quantify with over half of the season still to go, but the momentum and self belief obtained by Chelsea, must surely put them in with a great shout of reclaiming the league title they last held at the end of the 2014/15 season.
+The significance of this week's results are hard to quantify with over half of the season still to go.
+The momentum and self belief obtained by Chelsea, must surely put them in with a great shout of reclaiming the league title they last held at the end of the 2014/15 season.

-Given all that, it’s no surprise to see Chelsea as the current favourites with the bookies to win the Premier League, currently at a best price of 10/11 with most layers.
+Given all that, it's no surprise to see in football betting Chelsea as the current favourites with the bookies to win the Premier League, currently at a best price of 10/11 with most layers.
 Antonio Conte’s men are as short as 4/5 with some of the less generous ones.

 These days, the Premier League is not only a global viewing event; it is also a global betting event.
 This website now has readers from as far and wide as India, Israel, Australia and Canada, all looking for advice on betting offers, and on betting systems such as the over 1.5 goals strategy, etc.